kexiZeroing/kexiZeroing.github.io/src/posts/basic-dockerfile-and-kubernetes.md

 3. COPY our `package.json` and `package-lock.json` files separate from the source code.
 Docker images are cached at each layer.
 When building an image, Docker steps through the instructions in the Dockerfile, executing each in the order specified.
 As each instruction is examined, Docker looks for an existing image in its cache that it can reuse, rather than creating a new, duplicate image.
 This way, `RUN npm install` is only re-executed if the `package.json` or `package-lock.json` files have changed.

 > For the `ADD` and `COPY` instructions, the contents of each file in the image are examined and a checksum is calculated for each file.
 Aside from the `ADD` and `COPY` commands, just the command string itself is used to find a match.
 Once the cache is invalidated, all subsequent Dockerfile commands generate new images and the cache isn’t used.
+>
+> In addition to copying local files and directories from the build context (which `COPY` supports), `ADD` handles URL references and extract archives.
+For most use cases, `COPY` is the better choice due to its simplicity and security.

 ```dockerfile
 FROM node:19.7.0-bullseye-slim